sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 and structured data formats like JSON.
 It can be awkward or difficult to match code blocks or nested expressions with regular expressions.
-To meet this challenge we've introduced a new and easier way to search code that operates more closely on the parse tree of the input.
+To meet this challenge we've introduced a new and easier way to search code that operates more closely on a program's parse tree.
 We use [Comby syntax](https://comby.dev/#match-syntax) for structural matching.
 Below you'll find examples and notes for this new search functionality.